A catalog of 4-regular and (2;4)-regular matchstick graphs

-Most of the graphs in part I were discovered by the author and first presented between March 2016 and June 2017 in a graph theory internet forum [2].
-Figure 1a, 1b, 2, 4c, 6d, 7c are long been known [1].
-Figure 4g, 6c, 7b, 8b, 8c, 8d by Peter Dinkelacker.
-The graphs 3a, 3b, 3c, 4a, 4b, 5a, 5b, 5c are flexible.\footnote{Alphabetical enumeration of the Figures row by row from top left to bottom right.} The other graphs are rigid. \\ \\ The geometry, rigidity or flexibility of the graphs has been verified with a computer algebra system named \textsc{Matchstick Graphs Calculator} (MGC) [4].
-Therefore it is proved that all these graphs really exist.
-This remarkable software created by Stefan Vogel runs directly in web browsers and is available under this \href{http://mikewinkler.co.nf/matchstick_graphs_calculator.htm}{weblink}\footnote{http://mikewinkler.co.nf/matchstick\_graphs\_calculator.htm}.
-The method Vogel used for the calculations he describes in a separate German article [3]. \\ \\ All graphs are shown in their original size relationship.
+Most of the graphs in \textsc{PART} I were discovered by the author and first presented between March 2016 and June 2017 in a graph theory internet forum \cite{Matheplanet}.
+Figure 1a, 1b, 2, 4c, 6d, 7c are long been known \cite{Harborth}.
+Figure 4g, 6c, 7b, 8b, 8c, 8d by Peter Dinkelacker and Figure 6e by Stefan Vogel.
+The graphs 3a, 3b, 3c, 4a, 4b, 5a, 5b, 5c are flexible.\footnote{Alphabetical enumeration of the Figures row by row from top left to bottom right.} The other graphs are rigid. \\ \\ The geometry, rigidity or flexibility of the graphs has been verified with a computer algebra system named \textsc{Matchstick Graphs Calculator} (MGC) \cite{MGC} Therefore it is proved that all these graphs really exist.
+This remarkable software created by Stefan Vogel runs directly in web browsers and is available under this \href{http://mikematics.de/matchstick-graphs-calculator.htm}{weblink}\footnote{http://mikematics.de/matchstick-graphs-calculator.htm}.
+The method Vogel used for the calculations is given in \cite{Vogel}. \\ \\ All graphs are shown in their original size relationship.
 Therefore the edges in the Figures have exactly the same length.
 In the PDF version of this article the vector graphics can be viewed with the highest zoom factor to see the smallest details.

 A matchstick graph is a planar unit-distance graph.
 That is a graph drawn with straight edges in the plane such that the edges have unit length, and non-adjacent edges do not intersect.
-We call a matchstick graph $(2,4)$-regular if every vertex has only degree 2 or 4. \\ \\ Examples of $(2,4)$-regular matchstick graphs with less than 42 vertices which contain only two vertices of degree 2 are only known for 22, 30, 31, 34, 35, 36, 37, 38, 39, 40 and 41 vertices.
-Part II of this article shows all currently known examples of such $(2,4)$-regular matchstick graphs.
-The rotated and mirrored versions of the whole graphs have not been considered.
-The boundary of 41 vertices refers to Table 2 from the article \textit{On the existence of 4-regular matchstick graphs} [5] as shown below.
+We call a matchstick graph $(2;4)$-regular if every vertex has only degree 2 or 4. \\ \\ Examples of $(2;4)$-regular matchstick graphs with less than 42 vertices which contain only two vertices of degree 2 are only known for 22, 30, 31, 34, 35, 36, 37, 38, 39, 40 and 41 vertices. \textsc{PART} II of this article shows all currently known examples of such $(2;4)$-regular matchstick graphs.
+The rotated and mirrored versions of the graphs have not been considered.
+The boundary of 41 vertices refers to Table 2 given in \cite{Winkler}.